Antonio Calcagnì

-I am Associate Professor of Statistics for social sciences at the University of Padova and I am affiliated with the GNCS research group of INdAM.
+I am Associate Professor of Statistics for social sciences in the Department of Statistical Sciences at the University of Padova and I am affiliated with the GNCS research group of INdAM.

-My research has long focused on fuzzy statistics, an area in which I remain actively engaged, particularly in developing methods to address non-stochastic measurement error in the modeling of social and behavioral data.
-I also study models for latent structure estimation, including approaches to decouple measurement information in both structured and unstructured survey data.
-I am particularly interested in Bayesian methodologies for modeling complex social and behavioral data, including both approximate and computationally intensive approaches to inference.
-More recently, I have extended these interests to text and network data, with the aim of integrating diverse sources and uncovering complex patterns in social phenomena.
+Much of my work focuses on how to model imprecise and coarsened measurements in social and behavioral data, with a longstanding interest in fuzzy statistical methods.
+I study probabilistic and Bayesian approaches to non-stochastic measurement error, treating fuzzy and related representations as one way in which coarsening processes manifest in observed data.
+A second line of research concerns latent structure estimation, including models that decouple measurement information in both structured survey responses and unstructured inputs.
+I am particularly interested in Bayesian methodologies for complex social and behavioral data, ranging from approximate to computationally intensive inferential approaches.
+More recently, I have extended these interests to text and network data, with the aim of integrating heterogeneous sources and uncovering rich patterns in social phenomena.

 I completed my doctoral studies at the University of Trento and KU Leuven, combining psychometrics with statistical modeling for behavioral sciences, and later held a postdoctoral position at the Wigner Research Centre for Physics (MTA) in Budapest.